Semington: Former railway

 The Devizes Branch Line was built 0.6 mi north of the village in 1857.
 A small station (Semington Halt) was opened in 1906 where the railway crossed both the A350 and the Wilts & Berks canal; the station and the line were closed in 1966.

 Former workhouse

 Just west of the village is the former St George's Hospital, built in 1836–38 as a workhouse for the Melksham poor law union to designs of H. E. Kendall.
 The nine-bay north front in classical style has two storeys and a three-bay pediment; behind this, further ranges of one, two and three storeys surround four courtyards.
 The front is limestone ashlar and the rear ranges are dressed limestone.
 Pevsner writes: "It is typical of the coming of the Victorian age how the classical and Grecian motifs get clumsy and extremely heavy".

-In 1988, when the building was recorded as Grade II listed, it was in use as a hospital for the mentally handicapped.
+In 1988, when the building was recorded as Grade II listed, it was in use as a hospital for people with learning disabilities.
 Today it is largely in residential use, while a charity providing advice to disabled people occupies the ground floor of one building.